ansibleguy/infra_certs/README.md

 * **Note:** this role currently only supports debian-based systems

-* **Note:** Most of this functionality can be opted in or out using the main defaults file and variables!
+* **Note:** Most of the role's functionality can be opted in or out.

+  For all available options - see the default-config located in the main defaults-file!

 * **Note:** The certificate file-name (_name variable as defined or else CommonName_) will be updated: